 - Butcher’s Copy-editing: The Cambridge Handbook for Editors, Copy-editors and Proofreaders by Judith Butcher, Caroline Drake, and Maureen Leach

-I follow whichever style guide and other trusted industry reference texts (dictionaries and the like) best suit your project’s intended audience and other needs.
+I follow whichever style guide and other trusted industry reference texts (dictionaries and such) best suit your intended audience.

 May I get a sample of your work?
 How can I get a quote?

 For anyone wanting me to give a talk or lead a workshop at an event, let’s schedule a Skype call or a chance to meet in person so I can show you what I can do.
 You can find my contact information here.

 In what file format should I send my manuscript, document, or audio file?

 I would prefer that you send your manuscript, screenplay, or other documents as Microsoft Word files (.docx).

 For other documents set up in Adobe Acrobat, Illustrator, Photoshop, or InDesign, please contact me to discuss what file types are ideal for the type of work you need me to do.

 How many words typically make up one page?

 The publishing industry’s standard for creative writing is typically said to be roughly 250 words per page as long as the following formatting details are adhered to:

 - The margins should be 1-inch (or 2.55 cm) deep on all sides.

 - The typeface used for the text should be Times New Roman, Calibri, or Arial, size 12.

 More information on formatting manuscripts can be found here.
 It is easier for me—and costs you less—if any documents you send to me are correctly formatted before I begin work on your project.